M5 Conference Overview

 Why you must attend the M5 Conference

-The findings of the M5 Competition will be presented in the M5 Conference that will elaborate on the wining methods, their practical implications as well as how they can benefit business and other organizations in their effort to improve forecasting accuracy and correctly assess uncertainty.
+The findings of the M5 Competition will be presented in the M5 Conference that will elaborate on the wining methods, their practical implications as well as how they can benefit business and other organizations.

 The M5 Conference Program will include distinguished speakers from the major software/technology companies (Google, Microsoft, Amazon, Uber and SAS) as well as known academics from top-level universities.
-It features the presentation of the three most accurate methods of the M5 Competition personally by their developers who also discuss how their methods can be implemented by others, as their code is available free in GitHub.
+It features the presentation of the three most accurate methods of the M5 Competition by the developers themselves who will also discuss how their methods can be implemented by others.
+Their code will be available for free on GitHub.
 The conference covers all critical aspects of forecasting, including combining methods and introducing judgmental adjustments, paying special emphasis on the comparison of Machine Learning and Statistical forecasting methods as well as the assessment of uncertainty.
 Additionally, the conference provides an excellent opportunity for networking and discussing the latest advances in forecasting by world-renowned experts.

 Who should attend the M5 Conference?